 How to Grow Umbrella Plants at Home

 Small Umbrella plants that are only a foot or two tall will take five or six years to reach their full height.
-This should provide you with a good amount of time to find the final placement for the full-sized plant.
+This should provide you with enough time to find the final placement for the full-sized plant.

 What to Do to Prepare For Planting